chef-boneyard/windows/README.md

 ### Deprecated Resources Note

 As of Chef 14.7+ the windows_share and windows_certificate resources are now included in the Chef Client.
-Also the windows_zipfile resource is now included in the Chef 15.0.293+.
+Also the windows_zipfile resource is replaced by the new archive_file resource in Chef 15.0.293+.
 If you are running Chef 14.7+ the resources in Chef client will take precedence over the resources in this cookbook.
 In November 2019 we will release a new major version of this cookbook that removes these resources.

 ### windows_certificate